PrinceCaspian1982/SillyGoogleTTS/README.md

 # SillyGoogleTTS

 **SillyGoogleTTS** is a plug-and-play Text-to-Speech extension for [SillyTavern](https://github.com/SillyTavern/SillyTavern).
-It enables native Google Gemini TTS by using `fluent-ffmpeg` to convert raw audio into a high-quality MP3 on the fly, making it compatible with all browsers.
+It enables native Google Gemini TTS by efficiently wrapping raw audio into a browser-compatible WAV file on the fly, making it faster and reducing server load.

 ---